 Produce, Meat and Dairy Food Boxes

 Gourmet Gorilla has been awarded the contract from the USDA for their Farms to Families Food Box Program!
-This opportunity allows us to provide LEARN families with free, family-size produce, meat and dairy boxes beginning May 26th, 2020 in response to the COVID-19 national emergency.
+This opportunity allows us to provide LEARN families and community members with free, family-size produce, meat and dairy boxes in response to the COVID-19 national emergency.
 This program was developed to help farmers and ranchers bring much needed food access to our communities.
+See below for pick up times at your campus.

-Herro Campus (LEARN Excel, LEARN 7 and LEARN 8): Sign Up Here
+Herro Campus (LEARN Excel, LEARN 7 and LEARN 8): Every Wednesday from 10am-12pm

 you can take